 12 NCAC 09A .0204 SUSPENSION: REVOCATION: OR DENIAL OF CERTIFICATION

-(a) The Commission shall revoke the certification of a criminal justice officer when the Commission finds that the officer has committed or been convicted of:
+(a) The Commission shall revoke the certification of a criminal justice officer when the Commission finds that the officer has committed, pursuant to 12 NCAC 09A .0103(6), or been convicted of:

 (1) a felony offense; or